 Thanks to RockingFetal for suggesting our Baby Name of the Day.

-The month names comes from the Latin Majus, probably from the Roman earth goddess Maia.
-There’s a second figure, one of the Pleiades in Greek myth.
-It became mai in French and eventually filtered into English as we know it today.
+The month name comes from the Latin Majus, derived from the Roman earth goddess Maia.
+There’s also a minor figure from Greek myth, one of the Pleiades, who shares the name.

 As a given name, though, Mae owes less to the month, and more to classic girl names.

 It’s easy to imagine Mabel shortening to Mae.
 And smooshes like Annamae appear sometimes.

 But mostly the baby name Mae comes from Mary and Margaret.
 The sound isn’t quite there, but the letters are.

 1930s star Mae Clarke was born Violet Mary Klotz; Mary Jane West became an icon when she dropped her first name for this nickname.